#3851531 - 10/18/13 06:17 PM

 The other was actively blocking people trying to merge into traffic, particularly on the Interstate.
 The number of times I saw someone actually pacing me - speeding up and slowing down to block me - was rediculous.

-I was so happy to move back to the Birmingham area.
-Sounds a lot like the drivers in Southern California too.
-Wheels
+Sounds a lot like the drivers in Southern California too. yep

 Joined: Jun 2006